berehovskyi/apex-stream/README.md

 Map<String, List<Account>> accountsByRating = Stream.of(accounts).groupByString(Account.Rating);
 ```

 ## Optional

-An `Optional` is a container which may or may not contain a non-null value.
+An `Optional` is a container that may or may not contain a non-null value.

 To create an empty `Optional`: